syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 {% endtabs %}

 >**NOTE**
-* If it set to none, doesn’t allows to extend the selection.
-It will remains the initial range.
+* If it is set to none, it won't allow to extend the selection.
+It will remain in the initial range.
-* If it set to forward direction, the start date will not be changed here.
+* If it is set to forward direction, the start date will not be changed here.
-* If it set to backward direction, the end date will not be changed here.
+* If it is set to backward direction, the end date will not be changed here.

 ## Selection radius
 Customize the radius of the selection using the [selectionRadius](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/selectionRadius.html) property of the `SfDateRangePicker`.